Frequently asked questions for Astra Control Service

 I am using the Free Plan, will I get charged for the Persistent Volume Claims?

-Yes, you will be charged for the Persistent Volumes used by GKE clusters from Cloud Volumes Service for Google Cloud or by AKS clusters from Azure NetApp Files.
+Yes, you will be charged for the Persistent Volumes used by the clusters from your cloud provider.

 Registering Kubernetes clusters